32 Creative Trade Show Booth Ideas to Attract Visitors and Leads

 14. Bring on Social Media

-From interactive Tweet walls to photo ops that we mentioned earlier, social media is the perfect platform for drumming up traffic.
+From interactive social media walls to photo ops that we mentioned earlier, social media is the perfect platform for drumming up traffic.
 Facebook Live from your trade show booth and use your hashtags correctly – and for the younger audiences, utilize Snapchat to draw in the crowds.
 You won’t be disappointed!

 15. Use Virtual 3D Technologies

-Virtual 3D technologies like Virtual Reality (VR) and Augmented Reality (AR) are becoming increasingly popular.
-Running a virtual 3D experience at your booth comes with many benefits.
 It attracts the attention of the crowd and keeps your visitors glued to your booth longer.
 Most importantly, VR or AR makes it easy for you to explain what your product does or how it works through an immersive experience.
 It’s no wonder 71% of consumers say they would shop more often if they used AR, while 61% say they prefer retailers that offer AR experiences.

 This doesn’t mean you won’t need a trade show booth design.
 Of course, you need a display because it will be the first thing your potential customers will notice.
 However, VR or AR can be an added element to your event kiosk.
 The goal here is to educate as well as entertain your visitors.